9/6/10 Internal Attack

 Soon the woman begins to transform into a furry creature, standing tall like a bear.
 It remains unclear, flashing between a bear and a warrior of some sort.
 He grabs the little girl and carries her to an area with several metal structures, like ones that would be hastily constructed during wartime.
 Soon it becomes clear that we are indeed on a battlefield.
 She and her mother emerge as two men who are part of warring factions.
 They are off to the side, away from the rest of the soldiers, fighting intensely.
 They are presently without weapons, having been reduced to a brutal struggle, hand to-hand combat to the death.

-And I receive a message: They were being given an opportunity.
+I receive a message: They were being given an opportunity.
 Disarmed, isolated from the rest of the troops, they were given the chance to see the absurdity of this brutal violence.

-Here they were, strangers, yet taught to hating each other so intensely.
+Here they were, strangers, yet taught to hate each other so intensely.
 They were supposed to see the absurdity of this, to walk away.
 Instead, they continued to fight until “Jeanine” dealt a deadly blow, smashing her foe in the head with a rock.

 Jeanine, now more evolved, spiritually from her “warring days,” has come to regret her actions.
 She has developed a sense of guilt about these violent circumstances.
 It is her guilt that causes her to attract and endure the continued vengeance of her mother.
 She must come to terms with her actions, come to terms with her guilt, and allow herself to feel worthy of being absolved of these actions.
 She needn’t passively accept this torment from her mother, the perpetually angry soldier.
 I call on Tehuti to heal her body.
 He places ice in the throat area, by the thyroid, to cool it from all of the torment.
 Yet he does not want to intervene with the body.
 He says that she must apply these lessons and it will bring healing.
 As he puts it, he provides “truth medicine.”